 The snow-covered mountains in Rohtang provide the perfect opportunity for skiing and quad biking during the season.

 After a steep descending from Rohtang, you will reach Gramphu.
 The road from Rohtang to Gramphu is horrible and rugged.
 For Spiti Valley or Chandratal, one needs to take a diversion from Gramphu.
 Only a couple of Dhabha is available here.

 A 5km descend from Gramphu, You’ll reach Khoksar which is located in the bank of Chenab river.
 You’ll find few shops, police station and some dhabha’s here.

 14 km from Khoksar

-About 14 km from Khoksar You will reach Sissu or Khagling.
+Around 14 km from Khoksar You will reach Sissu or Khagling.
 It’s a small town located on the right bank of Chandra River.
-One can find few shops, dhabas, and a local primary health care center here.
+One can find few shops, dhabas, guest house and a local primary health care centre here.

-There is a waterfall on the opposite side of the village 15-20 min away from the highway and is famous for its greenery surrounded all over the waterfall.
+There is a waterfall surrounded by greenery on the opposite side of the village and is 15-20 min away from the highway.

 Altitude: 2573 m